Standardized Patients FAQ

 The Clincial Learning Center utilizes standardized patients to help first and second-year medical students learn, practice and demonstrate physical examination skills.

-If you are interested in applying for a standardized patient position, complete this online application (click on the "Apply Now" orange button).
+If you are interested in applying for a standardized patient position, complete this online application (click on the "Click here if you are interested in joining the Standardized Patient Program").

 What is a standardized patient?